Sidney Crosby: Injury–plagued years, back-to-back Stanley Cups and Conn Smythe Trophies (2009–2018)

+Early playoff exits (2018–2022)

+On December 31, 2018, Crosby played his 900th NHL game in a 3–2 win over the Minnesota Wild, becoming the second player in Penguins history to reach the mark.
 On January 3, 2019, Crosby was selected to play in the NHL All-Star Game for the eighth time in his career.
 He scored four goals and four assists, helping the Metropolitan Division to victory; his efforts won him his first All-Star MVP award, making him the sixth in NHL history to have won that award after having won the Conn Smythe Trophy and Hart Memorial Trophy.
-During the 2018–19 season, Crosby passed Mario Lemieux to become the Penguins' all-time leader in games played (916), and moved into second place on the Pens' all-time scoring list with his 440th career goal in a 5–1 victory over the Montreal Canadiens on March 3, 2019.
-Two days later, he became the 48th player in NHL history to score at least 1,200 career points.
+During the 2018–19 season, Crosby passed Mario Lemieux to become the Penguins' all-time leader in games played (916), and moved into second place on the Pens' all-time scoring list with his 440th career goal in a 5–1 victory over the Montreal Canadiens on March 3.
+Two days later, he became the 48th player in NHL history to score at least 1,200 career points against the Florida Panthers.
 He finished the season with 100 points (35 goals and 65 assists), the first time he has reached the 100-point mark since scoring 104 points in 2013–14.
-Crosby finished 4th in voting for the Selke Trophy and became a Hart Trophy finalist for the seventh time in his career.
+Crosby finished 4th in voting for the Selke Trophy and became a Hart Trophy finalist for the seventh time in his career as the Selke eventually went to St. Louis Blues centre Ryan O'Reilly and the Hart getting awarded to Tampa Bay Lightning winger Nikita Kucherov, respectively.
 He was also elected team-MVP.

 Crosby was selected to the NHL All-Decade First Team in January 2020.
-The Penguins finished fifth in the Eastern Conference in the COVID-19-shortened 2019–20 season, facing the 12th-seeded Montreal Canadiens in the Eastern Conference qualifying round.
+The Penguins finished fifth in the Eastern Conference in the COVID-19 pandemic-shortened 2019–20 season, facing the 12th-seeded Montreal Canadiens in the Eastern Conference qualifying round.
 The Canadiens upset the Penguins in four games, eliminating Pittsburgh on August 7, 2020, Crosby's 33rd birthday.

-In the shortened 2020–21 season, Crosby led the team in scoring with 62 points (24 goals and 38 assists), and was the recipient of the team's MVP Award and the Players' Player Award.
-He was also a finalist for the Ted Lindsay Award.
-On February 21, 2021, Crosby became the first player in Penguins history to play 1,000 games with the franchise.
+In the pandemic-shortened 2020–21 season, Crosby led the team in scoring with 62 points (24 goals and 38 assists), and was the recipient of the team's MVP Award and the Players' Player Award.
+He was also a finalist for the Ted Lindsay Award which was eventually awarded to Edmonton Oilers centre and captain Connor McDavid.
+On February 20, 2021, Crosby became the first player in Penguins history to play 1,000 games with the franchise in a 3–2 win over the New York Islanders.
 The team clinched a playoff berth for the 15th consecutive season under Crosby's captaincy, the longest active postseason streak among all teams in the North American professional sports leagues.
-However, the Penguins were eliminated in the first round of the playoffs by the New York Islanders for the second time in three seasons.
+However, the Penguins were eliminated in the first round of the 2021 playoffs by the New York Islanders for the second time in three seasons.